devAbhijeet/MCQ-QUIZ/README.md

 MCQ-QUIZ
 ========

-How can you make a quiz competition in javascript
+How to you make a quiz competition in javascript

 The project consists of flexible MCQ's that can be extended for any number of questions